modrinth/minos/nuxt-3-example/README.md

 6. In this folder (in another window), `yarn dev` to start Nuxt
 7. Go to `localhost:4455`, and test!

+Note: we are not using this method, but are doing the self-hosted method.
+The Ory-hosted version is useful for configuration and testing, though.

 # Ory Account

 - I currently have an Ory account designed for use with the local flow shown above (with the tunnel and so on).
 I can add emails so we can collaborate on the same one (both for testing and if we decide to use this method).